2divyanshu-github/sum-of-sales-0f8eda17_0f8eda17/README.md

 3. Or visit the GitHub Pages URL

 ## Features
-- Page title is 'Sales Summary 0f8eda17'
-- Page loads Bootstrap 5 from CDN (link[href*='bootstrap'])
+- Table #product-sales exists
+- Table has tbody element
+- Table has at least 1 row in tbody (document.querySelectorAll('#product-sales tbody tr').length >= 1)
+- Sum of all sales in table equals 2292.94
-- Element #total-sales displays 2292.94 (within 0.01 tolerance)
+- #total-sales still displays 2292.94

 ## License
 MIT License